badiaamakhlouf/Feature_Engineering_And_Extraction/README.md

 ## Summary
 - Import the required libraries
 - Data reading
+- Data exploration
-- Feature engineering
+- Feature engineering:
+      - Feature selection : choosing the set of features to include in the model.
+      - Data transformation: sometimes we transform variable before include them in the model
+      - Text Data Processing: Tokenize, vectorize, and preprocess text data to make it suitable for machine learning models.
+      - Time-Series Feature Engineering: create lag features, rolling statistics, or other time-related features for time-series data.
 - Data transformation :
+    - Feature Scaling: convert the scale of numeric data so they are comparable
         - Normalization
-    - Standardisation
+        - Standard scaling : converts features to standard normal variables (by subtracting the mean and dividing the standard error)
         - Log scaling or Log transformation
+        - Polynomial transformation
-    - Mapping categorical variables to numeric variables : data encoding using multiple solutions
+    - Feature encoding : converting categorical variables to numeric variables
--
+    - Feature extraction : use techniques like Principal Component Analysis (PCA) or Singular Value Decomposition (SVD) to reduce dimensionality and extract essential features.
+    - Binning or Discretization : group continuous variables into bins or discrete intervals to simplify complex relationships.
+    - Creating Interaction Terms : combining existing features to capture interactions between them.

 # Feature Engineering

  Feature engineering refers to the process of raw data manipulation such as addition, deletion, combination, mutation etc. It encompasses the process of creating new features or modifying existing ones to improve the performance of a machine learning model.